acotis/holier-than-thou/README.md

 cargo run acotis JayXon --lang rust --score-bar-width 30
 ```

-To leave more or less room for the hole names on the left side (defaults to 34 characters, which is just enough room to accomodate the longest hole name while leaving a margin of 2 characters):
+To leave more or less room for the hole names on the left side (defaults to 34 characters, which is just enough room to accommodate the longest hole name while leaving a margin of 2 characters):

 ```
 cargo run acotis JayXon --lang rust --hole-name-width 50